 The PNR assures that the ticket is booked for the passenger, and now they can travel with a valid ticket to their destination station.
 As the journey starts by boarding the train, it’s the PNR number through which every passenger is recognized.
 The number holds the entire journey details including the status of your ticket whether it is confirmed, in the waiting list or RCL.

-Passenger Name Record (PNR) is the specific 10-digit number which is placed at the top left corner of every ticket issued by Indian Railways.
-Ever thought about what these 10-digits reveal and what travel details it conceals about the passengers?
-If you have no idea of what a PNR number is, then RailMitra will help you find out the intricate details of PNR generated by Indian railways for your train journey.
+PNR is an acronym for Passenger Name Record (PNR), the specific 10-digit number present on every ticket issued by Indian Railways.
+Have you ever thought about what these 10-digits reveal and what travel details it conceals about the passengers?
+If you have no idea what a PNR number is, this blog will help you find out the intricate PNR details generated by Indian railways for your train journey.